zuplo/mcp/README.md

 ---

-Inspired by [`modelcontextprotocol/typescript-sdk`], MIT licensed.
+# Attributions

-Attributions included where necessary.
+Inspired by and attributed to [`modelcontextprotocol/typescript-sdk`](https://github.com/modelcontextprotocol/typescript-sdk), MIT licensed.

 ---